“Can you handle one more climb?”

 Within seconds of setting off up the next slope, heading along its rocky surface one peddle after another, I begin to regret that snap decision.
 My legs are aching.

-Graham, my guide for the day, is from Cairns Mountain Bike Tours.
-Based in Smithfield, around 10 minutes from the Cairns International Airport, he operates guided trail rides through the 300-hectare Cairns Mountain Bike Park.
+Graham Fragiacomo, my guide for the next hour or two, is from Cairns Mountain Bike Tours.
+Based in Smithfield, an easy 10 minutes drive from the Cairns International Airport, he operates guided trail rides through the 300-hectare Cairns Mountain Bike Park.

 “There’s a bend up ahead, make sure you stay to the right.
 You don’t want to go left.
 That’s the express route down the mountainside.”